Tel Aviv Graffiti tours, especially in Florentin, have become very popular recently. And in this article, you can find everything you need.

-Since we already were in the area, we decided to make a small detour and visit the American colony as well.
+Since we were already in the area, we decided to make a slight detour and visit the American – German Colony.

-Facade of a recently restored building, The Drisco Hotel at Auerbach street.
+Here is the facade of a recently restored building, The Drisco Hotel at Auerbach street:

 After the short detour to The American Colony, we returned to HaRabi MiBachrach street and headed towards Florentin.

 According to graffitocanberra.wordpress.com, there are eight common graffiti styles.
-This a piece.
+Here is a piece.